Afnan-Hafiz/Petverse-An-Animal-Adoption-Website/README.md

 ```

 ### 3. Database Initialization & Seeding
-Start your **MySQL** server (e.g. from the XAMPP Control Panel).
+Start your **MySQL** server (e.g., from the XAMPP Control Panel).
 You must first load the baseline schema structure:
 1. Open terminal/cmd
-2. Connect to mysql and run the schema file:
+2. Connect to MySQL and run the schema file:
    `mysql -u root < backend/schema.sql` *(Adjust path to `mysql.exe` if not global)*
 3. Install dependencies:
    `npm install`